 - Be seduced by charming and quaint rural Irish villages

-This unspoiled and relatively untouched part of Ireland is not only a wonderful for experiencing natural beauty, but also for authentic and traditional culture.
+This unspoiled and relatively untouched part of Ireland is not only a wonderful for experiencing natural beauty, but also for authentic and traditional culture – making it a great spot for an Ireland road trip!
 That’s because in this gorgeous and green part of the country, you’re likely to hear the locals chattering away in Gaelic rather than in English.

 The visitor centre in Connemara National Park is the starting point for hiking trails that criss-cross the emerald hills and take you past a number of rural villages that’ll have you considering relocating here permanently!
 While in the park, look out for the herd of Connemara ponies – a species of horse equine to this region.